Exploring Germany’s Black Forest (with Viking Cruises)

 Into the Woods

-Much of the Viking River Cruise’s bus tour of the Black Forest takes place, well, on board the bus.
-The Black Forest mountain range covers over 2,300 square miles of land, so we needed faster transport than our two feet if we were to see even a smidge of the forest.
-Departing from the Rhine in the town of Breisach, our bus spent about an hour and a half winding up a mountain and past fir trees, meadows dotted with cows and bucolic wee towns.
+Much of the Viking River Cruise’s bus tour of the Black Forest takes place, well, on board a bus.
+The Black Forest mountain range covers over 2,300 square miles of land, so we needed faster transport than our two feet to see even a smidge of the forest.
+Departing from the Rhine in the town of Breisach, our bus spent about an hour and a half winding up a mountain and past fir trees, meadows dotted with cows, and bucolic wee towns.

 White wild flowers spotted in the Black Forest